 - Be Appreciative: And not just for the obvious wins (hires), but for the contributing and ongoing effort as well.
 When talent acquisition teams are pushed to capacity, the light at the end of the tunnel is not always at arm’s length.
 Recognition goes a very long way.
 This can be done publicly or with a very meaningful 1:1 message.
 It could be a simple shout out or a kind gesture of cupcakes.
 It really doesn’t matter because it’s not about the “cupcakes.”
 It’s about the recognition.
 Authentic and consistent recognition should also go beyond the recruiters.
 Large, complex talent acquisition programs should look for opportunities to reward any/everyone who is shining in their efforts.
 This could be someone in leadership or the support staff and can/should also include hiring managers when their contributions are notable.

 Hiring volatility is here to stay.
-Smart talent acquisition leaders have the structure, culture, and communication strategy to create the motivated army they need to cut through the challenges and pressure of the hiring volumes.
+Smart talent acquisition leaders have the structure, culture, and communication strategy to create the motivated army they need to cut through the challenges and pressure of the hiring volumes with great employer branding.

 Read more about how Sevenstep helped this Fortune 10 health care company manage the complexities of its talent acquisition program.